General Foundations of Data

 Communication Skills

 Communication skills, in the Data strand as well as in all other strands of mathematics, help students to express their understanding and clarify their thinking.
-Radford and Demers (2004) point out that communication in all its aspects is a mean of transforming knowledge, and that learning is about appropriating that knowledge.
+Radford and Demers (2004) point out that communication in all its aspects is a means of transforming knowledge, and that learning is about appropriating that knowledge.

 Teachers must foster a climate of engagement during conversations within the class by presenting large-scale learning situations that require students to interact with each other in order to understand the problem and find a solution.
 Communication, whether oral or written, must use appropriate symbols, terminology, and graphical representations, as well as mathematical reasoning and arguments that emphasize the concepts involved.
-In the primary and junior divisions, oral communication is a prerequisite to written communication.
+In the Primary and Junior Divisions, oral communication is a prerequisite to written communication.

 Oral Communication